Wondering how to get a job in DC?

 Description and Responsibilities:

-Innovative Federal Strategies, LLC (IFS) is currently seeking an intern.
+Innovative Federal Strategies, LLC (IFS) seeks interns on a rolling basis for the fall, spring and summer.
 The ideal candidate for this position will be a student seeking experience on Capitol Hill or in a government relations setting including former interns or recent college graduates with a degree in Political Science.
 The ideal candidate will be a detail-oriented student/graduate who has strong administrative skills, exceptional interpersonal skills and first-rate verbal and written communication skills.
 Routine activities include:

 • Perform a full range of clerical duties including answering and routing phone calls;